watbe/watbe.github.io/about.md

 permalink: /about/
 ---

-I'm currently on the Apple Pay team in London.
+I'm currently at Apple Pay in London.

 I was previously working on Payments at [Monzo](https://www.monzo.com), UK's leading [neobank](https://en.wikipedia.org/wiki/Neobank).